Overview

 • the accredited data recipient’s terms and conditions

-Accredited data recipients must submit reports twice a year to the Australian Competition and Consumer Commission (ACCC) and the Office of the Australian Information Commissioner (OAIC).
+Accredited data recipients must submit reports twice a year to the Australian Competition and Consumer Commission (ACCC) and the OAIC.

 Reports must be in the approved format and include: